nathanpeck/ecs-patterns-vitepress/pattern/ecs-service-extensions-custom-extension/index.md

 #### Put it all together

-Now that you have learned about the different hooks available, and seen many examples of custom service extensions, let's see how it looks when you put all the custom extensions together:
+Now that you have learned about the different hooks available, and seen many examples of custom service extensions, let's see how it looks when you put all the custom extensions from above together in one application:

 <<< @/pattern/ecs-service-extensions-custom-extension/files/index.ts

-The CDK app can import each individial extension, and then use `.add()` statements to attach all the extensions to the service:
+The CDK app can import each individual extension, and then use `.add()` statements to attach all the extensions to the service:

 ```ts
 description.add(new SpikyCpuScalingPolicy())